 This unit further develops your knowledge, skills and understandings of professional practice in the field.
 The unit focuses on enhancing your understandings of learners; creating curriculum; documenting and assessing learning; providing learners with feedback; and, planning for learners in alignment with individual and group needs and interests, as well as, curriculum and professional expectations.
 The unit extends on your research skills to include action research in the field and you will use data collection and analysis to inform your teaching practice.

 Productive work in the STEM fields is often associated with some form of question-posing and problem solving, and authentic STEM learning hinges on learners curiously inquiring into the world around them.
 Pedagogies have been developed that can be used in STEM education to promote such inquiry-oriented learning, including those that make significant use of digital technologies to support learning.
 Through such learning approaches, learners not only develop understanding about STEM concepts and propose solutions to problems, but they also authentically develop various higher-order thinking skills.
-This unit will explore these various STEM pedagogies, their similarities and differences, and how pedagogy can support transdisciplinary learning in STEM.
-This exploration of STEM pedagogies will underpin your design of inquiry-oriented tasks for use in your STEM education context and which are aligned to the relevant curricula.

 Schools are a reflection of diversity within global and local education communities.
 An inclusive approach to education involves a critique of social values and priorities, and the structures and institutions they support.
 It involves the politics of recognition and is concerned with the serious issue of who is included and who is excluded within education and society generally.